MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Working-With-Files-Folders-and-Registry-Keys.md

 ...
 ```

-### Forcibly Listing Hidden Items (-Force)
+### Forcibly listing hidden items

-Items that are normally invisible in File Explorer or Cmd.exe are not displayed in the output of a
+Items that are hidden in File Explorer or `cmd.exe` aren't displayed in the output of a
 `Get-ChildItem` command.
 To display hidden items, use the **Force** parameter of `Get-ChildItem`.
 For example: